 - World-class game viewing in Etosha National Park

 - Visit Herero and Himba villages off the beaten trail

-- Free day at the German colonial coastal town of Swakopmund
+- Chill out at the charming coastal town of Swakopmund

-Namibia is an outstanding destination for a mountain biking holiday, with towering sand dunes, a rugged Atlantic coastline, reliable sunshine and plenty of opportunity to spot wildlife.
-From a biker's perspective, it's a big country and our itinerary mixes vehicle transfers with daily 60 kilometre cycling stages, to allow us to see the best of Namibia's highlights.
-From the capital, Windhoek, this classic circuit takes us on gravel roads across the Gamsberg Pass and through the Namib Naukluft Park to Sossusvlei.
-Here, we explore on our bikes and hike to the top of Dune 45, before riding out to the picturesque coastal town of Swakopmund with its German colonial architecture and beaches.
-Turning northwards and still mostly riding on gravel roads, our route leads beneath the peak of Brandberg (2573m) to Twyfelfontein.
-On this section of the tour, we keep our eyes peeled for elusive desert elephants and for colourfully dressed Herero people.
-We then spend 2 days at Etosha and have the chance to spot black rhino, lion and many other species that visit the floodlit waterholes of this world-famous park.
-Heading back towards Windhoek, we visit the Cheetah Conservation Fund at Otjiwarongwe and also spend some time amongst the stunning red rock ‘table mountain' formations of Waterberg National Park.
+Namibia is an outstanding destination for a mountain biking holiday, with its ever-changing desert landscapes, rugged Atlantic coastline, reliable sunshine and plenty of opportunity to spot wildlife.
+From a cyclist's perspective, it's a big country and our itinerary mixes vehicle transfers with daily 60 kilometre cycling stages, as we seek out the best of Namibia's highlights.
+From our first night's fixed camp accommodation in the Daan Viljoen Game Reserve, close to the the capital of Windhoek, this classic circuit takes us northwards on gravel roads, via Kalkfeld with its dinosaur footprints.
+We then spend 2 days at the Etosha National Park and have the chance to spot black rhino, lion and many other species that visit the floodlit waterholes of this world-famous park.
+Then, crossing the Grootberg Pass, we meet the Himba people and bike south down the Skeleton Coast, stopping off to visit the seal colony at Cape Cross.
+Free time in the picturesque seaside town of Swakopmund is a relaxing way to end this Namibian cycling holiday extravaganza.
 This tour on 2-wheels offers the best way to experience Namibia.